eramirez51/worknotes/01-Projects/Hundred Alts/🎯 UploadToBigTable.md

 ---
 https://jira.unext-info.jp/browse/RECO-1511

-# Plan
+# Thinking
 This job can be put together with the Dataflow Job during the join.
 Doing it again is in a separate process is a waste.
-But there will be a case where we want to disable it, and should only happen if we are ready to we are confident that the data is the one actually served in production
+But there will be a case where we want to disable it, and should only happen if we are ready to and we are confident that the data is the one actually served in production

 How can this be done?

+# Plan

 # What happened